Anglican Diocese of Dunedin: History

+The Diocese has declined in numbers in the 21st Century, leading to the closing and selling of many Churches, including the historic church in Clyde, and the largest church in Invercargill, which among others, were sold against the wishes of the local communities.
+It is currently exploring new ways of connecting with remote and rural communities through a rural chaplaincy initiative.

+Parishes and churchmanship

-The diocese has a total of 33 parishes.
+The diocese has a total of 30 parishes, deaneries, Cathedral District and local churches.
 The adaption of "Local Shared Ministry" has been a strategy by which local people are ordained to serve in a parish which cannot afford to support full-time professional clergy.

 The diocese includes Anglo-Catholic, broad and Evangelical parishes.